Leonardo-Boss/suckless-site/wmi.suckless.org/index.md

 some occasional users of wmi.
 If you would like to experience the good old days, please check it out; though, its code sucks more unfortunately than our recent projects.

-*UPDATE* There will be a wmi-11 release in Sep 2009 very soon!
+*UPDATE* There will be a wmi-11 release in Oct 2009 very soon!

 ->[![Screenshot](screenshots/wmi-20080718s.png)](screenshots/wmi-20080718.png)<-